mdrorum/advancedprogramming/lectures/lecture10/README.md

         - Template Method: deferring particular behavior to subclasses
         - Visitor: when you let other class in
         - Model-View-Controller (MVC)
+    - Not for every language (certainly useful for C++).
+Other programming paradigms are not benefited from or don't need these patterns.

 # Extended bibliography